pretix/pretix-docs/docs/guides/meta/index.md

 This is directed at both coworkers, and at external contributors.
 It also serves as a reminder for the people writing the docs themselves how we do certain things, and why we decided to do them that way.

+## Code of Conduct

+Before you contribute to pretix itself or its documentation, read our [code of conduct](https://docs.pretix.eu/dev/development/contribution/codeofconduct.html) carefully.
+Adhere to this code of conduct while making contributions.

 ## How to write documentation for pretix

 When writing documentation for pretix, do your best to stick to the [maxims of conversation](https://en.wikipedia.org/wiki/Cooperative_principle#Grice's_maxims) as postulated by linguist Paul Grice.